ExcogitatorWarrior/AI-control-base-service/README.md

 Maybe STINKY DEVS wants to make carricature on me?
 Already excited to see what this STINKY DEVS planning, i guess i'll win anyway.

 Very sad, stinky devs.
 Very sad.
 You'll pay.

+So we'll play a game.
+I am messanger, if i reach Dugin you lost.
+GL HF!